ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 roughly a 4.2x reduction for this subphase.
 The direct path itself still includes `make_taylor_function_model`; the expensive `restriction` is absent.

 The next production experiment uses `direct_defect_range` as the Gronwall forcing bound while retaining the old recurrence-field patch solely for diagnostics/profiling comparison.
 This deliberately isolates the semantic/step-size effect before deleting the old path.
 If accepted-step counts improve or remain stable and no enclosure failures appear, the old recurrence-field `flow_function` can then be removed entirely, recovering its ~2.5 s/700-call cost.

 ---

+### 9.34 Rigour caveat: do not use the direct Differential defect in production yet (2026-09-24)

+The direct Differential-level defect path is computationally promising, but the previous commit switched it into production too early.
+A close inspection of the representations shows that numerical agreement and use of interval arithmetic are not by themselves a proof that the resulting range encloses the full ODE defect required by the Gronwall argument.

+There are two distinct issues to settle:

+1. `final_f` is a finite graded/Differential representation of `g(P)`.
+We must prove that all terms omitted by the spatial/temporal truncation are either absent for the relevant vector field or are enclosed by an explicit remainder.
+The generic Taylor-model composition has its own truncation/error machinery; a coefficient-level recurrence cannot silently assume the omitted terms are zero.

+2. The existing Taylor-model diagnostic `derivative(centre_polynomial,...)` is not a suitable proof oracle for this question: `TaylorModel::differentiate` calls `clobber()`, discarding the model's uniform error before differentiating.
+Therefore the close agreement of `direct_differential_defect_range` with the patch-based defect is useful diagnostically but does not constitute a proof of rigour.

+For these reasons the production Gronwall forcing range is reverted to the previously used patch-based path.
+The direct Differential path remains diagnostic only.

+The next rigorous route should construct the centre polynomial and its derivative directly from the same validated coefficient representation, and attach an explicit enclosure for the omitted tail of `g(P)`.
+Only after that remainder is accounted for can the direct coefficient-level defect replace the generic/patch path while preserving a validated Gronwall certificate.

+---